We are happy to announce special offers for miniOrange Atlassian SSO, 2FA, REST API, User Sync and Group Sync Apps.

 Follow the steps below to configure CA Identity Manager as an Identity Provider.

-To configure CA Identity Manager as IDP, you need the metadata from SAML SSO plugin.
+To configure CA Identity Manager as IDP, you need the metadata from SSO plugin.

 Login as Administrator